Ben Mahdavi: Education

 Mahdavi received his BA in Communications and an MBA from University of Washington Michael G. Foster School of Business.

 Professional career

 Mahdavi was not selected in the 2003 NFL draft.
 However, he later signed with the Atlanta Falcons.
 On July 31, 2003, he suffered a broken foot, which required surgery.
 He was placed on injured reserve, but was subsequently released on August 6, 2003, after receiving an injury settlement.
 Shortly after, he was signed by the Indianapolis Colts, who ultimately sent him to NFL Europe for the 2004 season.
+Mahdavi has since received an MBA from Washington and is a partner at Quiet Capital in the Bay Area.